-To function independently at home, individuals need to be able to complete Activities of Daily Living (ADLs) [18] such as eating, dressing, cooking, drinking, and taking medicine.
+To function independently at home, individuals need to be able to complete activities of daily living (ADL)1 such as eating, dressing, cooking, drinking, and taking medicine.
 Automating the recognition of activities is an important step toward monitoring the functional health of a smart home resident.
-When surveyed about assistive technologies, family caregivers of Alzheimer's patients ranked activity identification and tracking at the top of their list of needs [19].
+When surveyed about assistive technologies, family caregivers of Alzheimer's patients ranked activity identification and tracking at the top of their list of needs.2

 In response to this recognized need, researchers have designed a variety of approaches to model and recognize activities.
-The generally accepted approach is to model and recognize those activities that are frequently used to measure the functional health of an individual [25].
-The challenge that researchers and practitioners face is deciding how many smart home sensors are needed and where they should be placed to perform this activity recognition task.
+The generally accepted approach

+Correspondence to: cook@eecs.wsu.edu School of Electrical Engineering and Computer Science, Washington State University, Pullman, Washington, USA DOI: 10.1002/widm.20 is to model and recognize those activities that are frequently used to measure the functional health of an individual.3 The challenge that researchers and practitioners face is deciding how many smart home sensors are needed and where they should be placed to perform this activity recognition task.
 This is not a straightforward decision.
 A greater density of sensors provides more pinpointed information on exactly where and when interactions with the environment occur.
-On the other hand, the addition of sensors imposes more energy consumption and cost constraints.
-In addition, when more sensors are used then the representation is more complex, thus a greater amount of training data is needed to accurately learn activity models.
-In this paper, we explore methods of selecting and positioning sensors in a smart environment and implement our approach in the context of the CASAS Smart Home project [17].
+On the contrary, the addition of sensors imposes more energy consumption and cost constraints.
+In addition, if more sensors are used, then the representation is more complex, thus a greater amount of training data is needed to accurately learn activity models.
+In this paper, we explore methods of selecting and positioning sensors in a smart environment and implement our approach in the context of the CASAS Smart Home project.4